VictorYan1990/VictorYan1990.github.io/_posts/2023-12-10-Start-Python-Project.md

 ### Step 3: Work with Virtual Environment (venv)

 1. **Activate venv**:
-   - PyCharm automatically activates the virtual environment for your project.
+   - PyCharm actually will automatically activates the virtual environment for your project.
+A more commonly used approach is through a terminal.
+First open an a bash terminal and cd to the root directory of your project.
+Then run following command:

+   ``source ./venv/Scripts/activate``

 2. **Install Packages with pip**:
    - To install a package, go to the terminal within PyCharm (usually at the bottom).